sroberts/sroberts.github.io/_posts/2015-02-10-cycles-intelligence.md

 ![Intelligence Cycle](/public/intelligence-cycle.png)

+That's it.
+Six steps described in six sentences, all pretty straight forward and clear.
+So how could this get so wildly misconstrued?

 ## In Incident Response

 For the last two or so years the security industry has been all about "Threat Intelligence" with almost zero idea what the word _intelligence_ actually means.
-In most cases companies using the word "intelligence" are trying to say something involves an intelligent (meaning smart) concept.
+In most cases companies using the word _intelligence_ are trying to say something involves an intelligent, meaning smart, concept.
 In many cases these are innovative and beneficial, but they aren't intelligence.
-This is coupled with the desire to cash in on the current "threat intelligence" trend.
+This is coupled with the desire to cash in on the current _threat intelligence_ trend, and thus everything is _intelligence_.

 Vendors are selling data feeds, management platforms, reports, and tools, but none of these are really intelligence.
 In every case they are a piece, and in many cases important pieces, but not a whole.
 The whole of threat intelligence takes tools, data sources, people, and processes dedicated to taking in all those inputs and taking them through the intelligence process.